PDAF/2dmodel_pdaf/README.md

 # 2dmodel_pdaf - advanced implementation of tutorial model with PDAF

-## too long; did not read
+### Quick start

+To get the code, compile the online-coupled program and perform a first experiment:
- 1. Use  `git clone --recurse-submodules` to get the tutorial together with the PDAF library
+ 1. Use  `git clone --recurse-submodules https://github.com/PDAF/2dmodel_pdaf.git` to get the tutorial together with the PDAF library
- 2. `export PDAF_ARCH=linux_gfortran_openmpi` (or a suitable (custom) configuration in `pdaf/make.arch/`)
+ 2. Set compile settings: `export PDAF_ARCH=linux_gfortran_openmpi` (or a suitable (custom) configuration in `pdaf/make.arch/`)
  3. Build PDAF via `make -C pdaf -j 4`
- 4. `export PDAFDIR=$(realpath pdaf)`
+ 4. Set path to PDAF dirctory: `export PDAFDIR=$(realpath pdaf)`
+ 5. `cd online`
- 5. Adapt settings in `online/compile_settings.txt` to your system
+    1. Adapt settings in `online/compile_settings.txt` to your system
- 6. Build the online coupled model via `make -C online model_pdaf`
+    2. Build the online coupled model via `make  model_pdaf`
- 7. Start an experiment via `??`
+    3. Start an experiment via `mpirun -np 5 ./model_pdaf -dim_ens 6`

+> [!NOTE]
+> PDAF needs libraries for BLAS, LAPACK and MPI; the program in `online` further needs a libraries for netCDF.

 >[!Important]
-> All commands listed above are executed from the root directorty of this repository.
+> Steps 1-5 are executed from the root directory of this repository; Steps i-iii are executed in the directory `online/`

 >[!TIP]
-> Refer to the detailed description in this README if you run into any problems with this quick guide
+> In the remainder of this README you find more details on the content of this repository, options for running experiments, and for understanding and plotting the output files.
+Also refer to the detailed description in this README if you run into any problems with this quick guide

-##
+## The 2dmodel

 This directory contains a tutorial model coupled to PDAF.
 The model uses a 2-dimensional rectangular domain with x- and y-directions and has two fields (`fieldA`, `fieldB`).
 The model is parallelized with MPI using a domain decomposition in the x-direction.
 The model dynamics are trivial by shifting the model fields in the positive y-direction.
 For the data assimilation (DA), the code supports all ensemble-based methods (ensemble Kalman filters, particle filters, hybrid Kalman-nonlinear filter).
 Similar, but simpler variants of this model are in the PDAF tutorials of the PDAF release (https://pdaf.awi.de/trac/wiki/PdafTutorial).